Considering ministry with CBOQ?

 New to ministry with CBOQ?

-If you are new to ministry in the CBOQ, we want to extend to you our warmest welcome, and express to you our deepest appreciation for your partnership in ministry with us.
-CBOQ is comprised of 355 churches that are distinctly Baptist, yet diverse in almost every way imaginable.
-Our geography makes us diverse, the size and style of our churches is diverse, we are ethnically and language diverse – just to name some of diversity.
-While some would find such diversity frustrating, we celebrate the opportunities that such diversity allows us in reaching far and wide into our communities, and around our world.
+If you are new to ministry in the CBOQ, we want to extend to you our warmest welcome, and express our appreciation for your partnership in ministry with us.
+CBOQ is comprised of about 350 churches that are distinctly Baptist, yet diverse in almost every way imaginable—in our geography, size and style of worship and breadth of ethnicities and languages.
+While some would find such diversity frustrating, we celebrate the opportunities that it allows us in reaching far and wide into our communities, and around our world.

-For those new to the CBOQ, such diversity can be confusing.
+For those new to the CBOQ, this may be confusing.
 (Learn more about the major Baptist Distinctives.)
 This is why we believe an orientation process to the unique facets of the CBOQ and our churches is so important.

 The Orientation Process